jagho-jcs/jagho-digital-transformation-project/infra-config/jenkins/README.md

-# Jenkins User Documentation
+# Jenkins

-Welcome to the Jenkins user documentation - for people wanting to use Jenkin's existing functionality and plugin features.
+Welcome to Jenkins.

 ## What is Jenkins?